Parera-Portell/prf-ccp/README.md

     ccp [path to parameter file] [path to RF list]

-RFs in the list should be specified with the full path.
+RFs in the list should be specified with their full path.